LarrySul/cli-restful-api-product-app/README.md

 ![Screenshot of database records](https://github.com/LarrySul/cli-restful-api-product-app/blob/feature/public/screenshots/database.png)

-<li>To excute the command, users need to run the artisan command `php artisan command:read-and-create-product` in the CLI </li>
+<li>To excute the command, users need to run the artisan command in the CLI </li>

+<pre> php artisan command:read-and-create-product </pre>

 <li> Writing of errors to logfile </li>